-It’s good to talk with your obstetrician and midwife about your health, your babies’ health and whether vaginal or caesarean birth will be better for the birth of your twins.
+It’s good to talk with your obstetrician and midwife about your health and your babies’ health and whether vaginal or caesarean birth will be better for you and your twins.

 If you’re having twins, you’re almost twice as likely to have a caesarean birth.